 1. Make Sure You Know What’s Required

-Every state and province has its own laws and requirements about homeschooling and these laws are updated regularly.
-It’s critical that you know up front exactly what’s required of you and that you’ve taken care of all the necessary paperwork and registrations.
+Every state and province has its own requirements about homeschooling.
+These laws are updated regularly.
+It’s critical that you know up front exactly what’s required and that you’ve taken care of all the necessary paperwork.

 Your state’s laws may dictate some or all of the following:

-- whether or not you need to adhere to a state curriculum
+- Whether you need to adhere to a state curriculum

-- whether or not you need oversight from a professional teacher and what that process looks like
+- Whether you need oversight from a professional teacher

-As a homeschooling parent, it’s your job to stay educated about the rules that pertain to you and operate within them.
+As a homeschooling parent, it’s your job to stay educated about the rules and operate within them.
 To find the homeschool laws for your state or province, visit the Homeschool Legal Defense Association in the US or Homeschool.Today in Canada.

 2. Get Connected